 Ph.D.
 HARP to Robin Tarter

-Please join us in congratulating Robin Tarter, R.N., B.S.N., M.S., who received the Hartford Award for Research and Practice (HARP) for Ph.D. candidates.
+Robin Tarter, R.N., B.S.N., M.S., received the Hartford Award for Research and Practice (HARP) for Ph.D. candidates in 2020.
 This award helps support select students in the final stages of their dissertation.

 Robin’s dissertation, “Unpaid Care Labor for Older Adult Parents: Gendered Agency, Constraint, and Health”, will consist of three manuscripts.
-The HARP will support statistical analysis of secondary data for just one manuscript, “Perceived Choice, Care Intensity, and Social Position: The Health Impact of Unpaid Care Labor for Older Adults”.
+The HARP will support statistical analysis of secondary data for just one manuscript, “Relationship, Choice, Health, and Typologies of Unpaid Care Labor for Older Adults".

 The roles and numbers of unpaid caregivers will swell with the growing population of older adults.
 The care they provide is essential, as is support for them.
 Robin’s dissertation chair, Dena Hassouneh, Ph.D., A.N.P.
 P.M.H.N.P., F.A.A.N., wrote in support of Robin’s application, “Robin seeks to understand the complex interplay of individual, familial, cultural and structural factors in the experience of providing unpaid care labor to older adults and associated caregiver health outcomes” (Hassouneh, D., personal communication, April 14, 2020.)”.